Nothing says Summertime with friends quite like a big pitcher of a refreshing Pineapple Sangria!

 Now, let's talk cocktail!
 I was asked onto a local morning show this week (SA Living with Shelly Miles here in San Antonio, TX), and they requested that I come with a pitcher cocktail.
 Because I've already made my Sparkling Peach Sangria on air before, I knew it was time to add another recipe to the lineup.
 Inspired by all the lovely pineapples and the abundance of basil in my backyard, I got to work on a tropical mix.

-Give the whole mix a whirl, let it set until your guests arrive, and serve over crushed ice.
+Give the whole mix a whirl, let it set until your guests arrive, and serve the pineapple sangria over crushed ice.
 If you really want to be fancy, you can garnish with a fresh slice of pineapple and fresh sprig of basil!

 A note on the white wine: I opted for a riesling (sweet) for this pitcher, but if you prefer less-sweet drinks, know that a pino grigio or chardonnay are also good choices.